What is a Doctor of Pharmacy?

 A pharmacist (Pharm.D) is a licensed ‘medication expert’ who provides information regarding medication to consumers and health care professionals.
 Pharmacists are concerned with disease state management and safe guarding the public's health in matters relating to medication distribution and use.

 Pharmacist responsibilities include a range of services from dispensing medications to monitoring patient health and progress to maximize their response to the medications.
 Pharmacists also educate consumers and patients on the use of prescriptions and over-the-counter medications, and advise physicians, nurses, and other health professionals on drug decisions.
 Pharmacists also provide expertise about the composition of drugs, including their chemical, biological, and physical properties and their manufacture and use.
-They ensure drug purity and strength and provide added assurance that combinations of drugs that may interact harmfully are not dispensed.
-A pharmacist is one member of a group of health professionals who manage patient health care so as to maximize healthy outcomes.

 The Doctor of Pharmacy (Pharm.D.) degree program requires at least 2-years of specific pre-professional (undergraduate) coursework followed by 4-academic years (or 3-calendar years) of professional study.
 Pharmacy colleges and schools may accept students directly from high school into a pre-pharmacy curriculum followed by a pharmacy curriculum, or directly into a pharmacy curriculum after completion of pre-pharmacy requirements in a college curriculum.
 The majority of students enter a pharmacy program with 3 or more years of college experience.
 College graduates who enroll in a pharmacy program must complete the full 4-academic years (or 3-calendar) years of professional study to earn the Pharm.D degree.